cividi/whitepaper/README.md

 _"Enabling a longer-term functioning of the platform"._

 - A payment model must be developed to enable the platform, to allow contributors to participate in the revenues of the platform.
-This could be done via Smart Contracts with blockchain technology.
+This could be done, for example, via Smart Contracts with Blockchain technology.
-- Accordingly, an institutional format must also be found: Association, Cooperative, ...
+- Accordingly, an institutional format must also be found for the Data Trust: Association, Cooperative, Collective ... and plans set in motion to align our work with it.
 - Accordingly, a model can also be developed in which users (e.g. of mobile telephony or postal services) are involved in the monetization of their data.
 This could be done in the form of a partnership or with open source tools.
 - Client services are further development and regularized with help of a sales and support team.